 What other options do I have to get tested for COVID-19?

-Until at-home testing kits become more readily available, you’ll need to visit a doctor to get tested for the coronavirus.
+Aside from purchasing one of these at-home testing kits, you can also visit a doctor to get tested for the coronavirus.
 And even then, not everyone who’s exhibiting symptoms can get a test.